 Discover the other “rush”

 Officially Highway 11, the more colourful name of the “Silver Trail” is a nod to the area’s silver mining boom—a lesser-known era than the Klondike gold rush, perhaps due to its lack of dancehall girls.
-Winding from the Stewart River Bridge through the Traditional Territory of the Na-Cho Nyäk Dun First Nation, the paved road ends at Mayo with an unpaved loop past Elsa and Keno.
+Winding from the Stewart River Bridge through the Traditional Territory of the Na-Cho Nyäk Dun First Nation, the paved road ends at Mayo and is unpaved past Elsa and Keno.
 Please note that the Duncan Creek Road is not entirely maintained and is in rough conditions between Mayo Lake and Keno City.
 Even if your GPS tells you that the Duncan Creek Road is the shortest route to Keno, take it from us, it's the slowest!
 We highly recommend you stay on the Silver Trail.

 Just barely topping 500 year-round residents, this region is largely undeveloped, so there’s plenty of elbow room.
 Enjoy a tucked-away arts scene, tune into marmots whistling about your arrival, paddle a historic river or log some miles on your mountain bike.
 Just be sure to give the right of way to any majestic moose or impressive mammals that may cross your path.